 In 2011, Fiat completed the acquisition of Chrysler and this powerful dual brand is now set to compete at the highest level for decades to come.
 Building on their reputation for creative engineering, Fiat are now committed to a new generation of smartly designed and economical cars, exciting to drive, but boasting a low environmental impact and reduced running costs.

-Orangewheels has some of the best new 2021 Fiat Leasing Deals available, whether it’s the affordable Panda, the fantastic new electric Fiat 500 la Prima, the 500X SUV or the 500L people carrier.
+Orangewheels has some of the best new 2021 Fiat Leasing Deals available in the UK, whether it’s the affordable Panda, the fantastic new electric Fiat 500 la Prima, the 500X SUV or the 500L people carrier.
 Just select the model you’re interested in above, and use our easy online calculator to choose your ideal mileage, term and up-front payment to see your own personalised deal immediately and see how much we could save you with the cheapest monthly payments from our comprehensive panel of leasing companies, with road tax and delivery anywhere mainland UK included